The following is a guest post. If interested in submitting a guest post, please read my

 1. Volunteer.
 It’s hard to say no to a friend who is asking for a $100 dollar donation to support their charity organization.
 If you can’t spend the money, ask if there is any other way you can help.
 Donating your time can mean just as much as money.
 If you’d like to volunteer, but don’t have specific organization in mind, spend a Saturday volunteering at your local food bank or at your neighborhood children’s hospital.
 There are plenty opportunities in every community.

 2. Donate In-Kind.
 One man’s trash is truly another man’s treasure.
 Clean out your closet or de-clutter your home and find the things that you simple are not using anymore.
 Donate your old clothes to local good will.
 If you don’t have the time or the resources to drop off your donation, there are plenty of services that will pick up your donation right from your home.
 This is nice especially if you are making larger donations like furniture.
+Don’t be afraid to think outside the box a bit and donate much larger items such as vehicles.
+It may not seem like much to you, but if you donate your boat or car, you could end up aiding an excellent cause such as cancer research or feeding the hungry.
+Larger donations can be taken care of online, so there is nothing stopping you from going over your options.
+With a few clicks and keystrokes, you could be on your way to helping the less fortunate while freeing up space in your garage.

 3. Budget.
 Create a monthly budget for unexpected costs.
 If you have money still in the budget at the end of the month, donate it to your cause of choice.
 As an added benefit, you might be able to get a tax deduction.
 In order to receive this deduction all donations must be monetary, you must have an itemized list of donations from a qualified tax-exempt organization, and you MUST have all records of the donation on file.